 Nothing is further from the truth.
 Site quality and search engine optimization go hand in hand.
 In fact, I would go on to say that any SEO campaign that does not start with site quality analysis is doomed to fail.
 Even you might be thinking that it is the job of whoever built the web site to provide an error free site.

-The SEO job is to optimize, build links, etc. This is true, but the best SEO campaign on the planet is not going to improve rankings if the search engines can't find all your pages.
+The SEO job is to optimize, build links, etc. This is true, but the best SEO campaign on the planet will not improve rankings if the search engines can't find all your pages.
 And who do you think is going to be blamed if there is no traffic?
 Or whose business is going to suffer?

 Do you want to leave your career or internet business in the hands of the web master or site author alone?
-I didn't think so.

 The first task that any SEO campaign needs is a thorough quality analysis.
-You need to check for items like broken links, missing Meta tags, pages that are too slow to load, spelling mistakes, spam and more.
+You need to check for broken links, missing Meta tags, pages that are too slow to load, spelling mistakes, spam, and more.

 Each of these has its own weight in search engine optimization work.
 Broken links are especially important.
-Remember the sinking feeling in your chest you felt when Google webmaster tools told you there was a problem finding a page?
+Remember the sinking feeling in your chest when Google webmaster tools told you there was a problem finding a page?

 You already know there are a large number of free link-testing tools available on the web.
 Not to mention, if you are serious about SEO, you must have link checkers in your toolset.
 Webmasters are infamous for forgetting Meta tags.
-I know, it seems strange, but the Meta tags are invisible to many of them.
+I know it seems strange, but the Meta tags are invisible to many of them.
 The surfers can't see them, so they don't matter.
 Of course, you know better, but you must verify!